hapi-robo/temi-guide/docs/source/network-admin/10_appendix.rst

 Installing Android CA System Certificates
 =========================================

-temi cannot be used with WPA-Enterprise and/or environments requiring 802.1X EAP authentication (2021/07).
+temi cannot be used with WPA-Enterprise and/or environments requiring 802.1X EAP authentication (2021/07)*.

 Instructions for installing Android CA System Certificates manually over ADB can be found `here <https://github.com/hapi-robo/temi-guide/tree/master/scripts/ca_certificates>`_.
 This should be applicable to temi and any other Android device.

+*v3 robot has no restrictions on WPA-Enterprise.*